 From the previous position (established butterfly half guard with the overhook and wrist control combo), go for the same sweep.
 When your partner leans back in toward you to prevent the sweep, this is an excellent opportunity to shoot the triangle.
 Retract your left leg first, or else your partner will pin it and then be able to pass your guard.
 Follow this by pulling your right foot free, and jump for the triangle.
 This setup works best (by far) when used in combination with the threat of the sweep; it's very difficult to prevent both moves at the same time once the grip has been established.
 If you can lock the triangle while you still have the overhook, that's ideal, but not strictly necessary to finish the triangle.

 Leglock or Triangle?

 Butterfly guard was a staple of sport BJJ and judo competition long before I became involved with both sports (1997).
-Because of this, and because I was fortunate enough to be exposed to some very good, technical butterfly guard stuff at an early stage.
+I was fortunate enough to be exposed to some very good, technical butterfly guard stuff at an early stage.
 From there, it was a natural fit to discover butterfly half guard, particularly since entering into a proper butterfly guard can be challenging, and further because passing butterfly guard involves several well known systems (many of which I've taught over the years!).
 As always, please let me know how these techniques are working out for you.